w3c/wai-curricula/content/designer/forms-design.md

 Students should be able to:

-* define the placement and appearance of notifications
+* specify the placement and appearance of notifications
 * select meaningful and descriptive notification messages, including:
   * on input (to communicate if the provided input is valid or invalid)
   * on task completion (to communicate success or failure of a specific task)